 Digital Nomad Insurance = a budget traveler’s best choice

-And, at $40.04 per month (28 days), it’s the most affordable travel insurance out there that gives you extended medical and travel coverage combined with the freedom of movement.
+And, at $42 per month (28 days), SafetyWing travel insurance is the most affordable one out there that gives you extended medical and travel coverage combined with the freedom of movement.

 After testing it out and seeing how responsive their team is, and how easy it is to sign up (even if you do it after you’ve already started your journey) or cancel anytime, I know that next time I travel somewhere I’m going to get SafetyWing travel insurance again.